RAImostafa/CarRentalWeb/README.md

-CarRentalWeb
+# CarRentalWeb
-A website that helps users book cars from a variety of models and prices.
+it's a website that helps you to book the cars with a huge variety of models and prices

-What does it do?
+- What does it do?
-Users can book one or more cars, cancel reservations, and view car prices and owner information.
-An admin can add or remove cars, view the booked list, and cancel bookings.
+you can book a car or more and cancel the reservation ,it also shows their perices and all the car and the owner info with an admin that car add a new car or remove a car , watch the booked list and cancel booking.

-New feature
-A better user profile that displays the booked cars and ensures that deleting a car from the system also removes it from the user's booking list.
+- What is the "new feature" which you have implemented that we haven't seen before? better user profile that contains the car he booked , also deleteing car from the system removes it from the booked list in the user's profile

-Prerequisites
+## Prerequisites
-Make sure you have the following installed:
+make sure you got this :
 Python: Install Python from the official website: python.org
-<<<<<<< HEAD
 Flask: You can install Flask using pip, Python's package installer.
 Run the following command:  pip install Flask Jinja in Visual Studio Code: Ensure you have Visual Studio Code installed.
 Jinja is a templating engine used by Flask, and it should be integrated into Visual Studio Code by default when you have the Python extension installed.

 ## Project Checklist
 -[✔️] It is available on GitHub. (https://github.com/RAImostafa/CarRentalWeb) -[✔️] It uses the Flask web framework.
 -[✔️] It uses at least one module from the Python Standard Library other than the random module.
-Module name: 1-datetime
+-Module name: 1-datetime
                2-json
                3-OS
 -[✔️] It contains at least one class written by you that has both properties and methods.
-It uses `__init__()` to let the class initialize the object's attributes (note that `__init__()` doesn't count as a method).
+It uses __init__() to let the class initialize the object's attributes (note that __init__() doesn't count as a method).
 This includes instantiating the class and using the methods in your app.
                 1- File name for the class definition: car.py and user.py 2-For the User class in user.py: